girb0t/weather-powered-email/README.md

 - client-side and server-side validation for user inputs
 - comprehensive error handling
-- an in-house client for interfacing with the Wunderground API complete with caching
+- an in-house client for interfacing with the Wunderground API complete with caching and test specs.
-- unit tests for quality assurance

 # Setup
 This project uses ruby-2.1.5